Codeception/Codeception/docs/modules/Yii2.md

 ### click

-Perform a click on link or button.
+Perform a click on a link or a button, given by a locator.
-Link or button are found by their names or CSS selector.
-Submits a form if button is a submit type.

-If link is an image it's found by alt attribute value of image.
-If button is image button is found by it's value
-If link or button can't be found by name they are searched by CSS selector.
+If a fuzzy locator is given, the page will be searched for a button, link, or image matching the locator string.
+For buttons, the "value" attribute, "name" attribute, and inner text are searched.
+For links, the link text is searched.
+For images, the "alt" attribute and inner text of any parent links are searched.

-The second parameter is a context: CSS or XPath locator to narrow the search.
+The second parameter is a context (CSS or XPath locator) to narrow the search.

-Examples:
+Note that if the locator matches a button of type `submit`, the form will be submitted.

 ``` php
 <?php